-Plaintiff Hamlet C. Bennett filed a pro se Complaint against the United States (the "Government"), alleging that beginning with tax year 1995, the Internal Revenue Service ("IRS") "recklessly, intentionally, or by reason of negligence disregarded" various provisions of Title 26 of the U.S. Code in connection with the collection of federal tax.
-Compl. ¶¶ 1 & 7.
+Plaintiff Calvin Kim1 filed a pro se Complaint against the United States, alleging that beginning with tax year 1999, the Internal Revenue Service ("IRS") "recklessly, intentionally, or by reason of negligence disregarded" various provisions of Title 26 of the U.S. Code in connection with the collection of federal tax.
+Compl. ¶ 1 & 7.
 This Complaint is among the scores of nearly identical pro se complaints filed in the U.S. District Court for the District of Columbia over the past year seeking a refund, damages, and injunctive relief against further collection of federal taxes.
 See, e.g., Gaines v.
 United States, 424 F. Supp.
 2d 219, 221 (D.D.C.
-2006) (collecting cases); Def.'s Mem. in Supp. of Mot. to Dismiss at 2 n.1 (Government estimates more than 60 such complaints have been filed in this District).

-Mr. Bennett requested a Clerk's entry of default, and the Clerk entered default against the Government on February 28, 2006.
-Mr. Bennett now moves for entry of default judgment, and the Government moves to vacate the entry of default and to dismiss the Complaint.
-The Court will deny the motion for default judgment and will grant the motion to vacate entry of default and the motion to dismiss because: (1) the Government has shown good cause to vacate the entry of default; (2) Mr. Bennett failed to exhaust his administrative remedies, a prerequisite to a suit for damages for wrongful collection of taxes or for a tax refund; and (3) Mr. Bennett's injunction claim is barred by the Anti-Injunction Act, 26 U.S.C. § 7421(a).
+2006) (collecting cases); Def.'s Mem. in Supp. of Mot. to Dismiss at 2 n.1 (Government estimates more than 50 such complaints have been filed in this District).
+The Government now moves to dismiss the Complaint.
+The Court will grant the motion because: (1) Mr. Kim failed to exhaust his administrative remedies, a prerequisite to a suit for damages for wrongful collection of taxes or for a tax refund; and (2) Mr. Kim's injunction claim is barred by the Anti-Injunction Act, 26 U.S.C. § 7421(a).